quanser/ACC-Competition-2025/Detailed_Scenario.md

 ![Pick-Up coordinate](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Setup/Pictures/PickUpCoordinate.png)

 3. Pause for 3 seconds to indicate that a passenger is being picked up.
-To make it more obvious that you are picking up a passenger up we recommend that teams change the RGB LED strip on the QCar 2.
+To make it more obvious that you are picking up a passenger, we recommend that teams change the RGB LED strip on the QCar 2.

 4. Navigate to the drop-off coordinate [-0.905, 0.800] (meters):

 ![Drop Off Coordinate](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Setup/Pictures/DropOffCoordinate.png)

 5. Pause for 3 seconds to indicate that a passenger is being dropped off.
-To make it more obvious that you are dropping off a passenger up we recommend that teams change the RGB LED strip on the QCar 2.
+To make it more obvious that you are dropping off a passenger, we recommend that teams change the RGB LED strip on the QCar 2.

 6. Navigate back to the Taxi Hub Area to await another ride.

 **END OF SCENARIO**

+## Expectatations

+When the judges are viewing the video submissions, they will be watching for the following, but not limited to:

+1. Cars crossing over lane lines.
+2. Cars not fully stopping at traffic controls.
+3. Timely reactions to traffic controls.
+4. Properly stopping to pick-up and drop-off passengers.
+5. Avoiding any obstacles.
+6. Moving as fast as possible (moving as fast as possible will be important for stage 2 and 3)

+It is important to keep in mind that this scenario only represents a single "ride".
+Stages 2 and 3 will require you to complete as many rides as possible in a certain time period.